 Headaches are a common condition, even in childhood

 But if your child’s headaches become severe, make an appointment.
-The UW Health Pediatric Neurology Headache Clinic at American Family Children’s Hospital provides the support you need to give your child relief.
+The UW Health Kids Neurology Headache Clinic provides the support you need to give your child relief.
 We offer treatments and education for children and teens living with painful headaches.

 Types and causes